 Click on PHPMyAdmin.
 You will be redirected to its dashboard.
 From here, you can completely manage your database and modify it according to your needs.

 You will see all the databases in PHPMyAdmin.
 First, you have to rectify that which is the database of the particular website you want to make changes to.
 If there is a single website hosted, then you don’t have to worry about it.

 Click on the database to open.
 It will start showing you the tables on the right side.
 Generally, there are 12 tables, but the number can be increased depending upon which theme or plugins you are using.

-All the other tables and columns in the database store different types of information like author name, total comment counts, and social share information if you are using any plugin.
+All the other tables and columns in the database store different types of information like author names, total comment counts, and social share information if you are using any plugin.
 That’s how the complete system works.

 How To Backup SQL Database of WordPress?

-It is imperative to take the backup of the entire database if you are going to make any changes.
+It is imperative to take a backup of the entire database if you are going to make any changes.
 And even if you are changing the host, you can backup the SQL database from your current host and restore it to a new one.